 The Conte revolution didn’t begin until September, when Chelsea lost successive Premier League games, to Liverpool and Arsenal.
 Those defeats prompted the Italian to introduce his favoured three centre-halves formation, and the Blues have looked unstoppable ever since, going on a run of six Premier League wins without conceding a goal.

 Despite Chelsea’s strong form, betting markets still favour Manchester City.
-The quoted odds are constantly changing, and if you want to see what the current market says about Chelsea’s chances, you can use one of the many UK PayPal betting websites to keep up to date on the latest odds.
+The quoted odds are constantly changing, and if you want to see what the current market says about Chelsea’s chances, you can head on over to SmartBets.com to keep up to date on the latest odds.
 However, Pep Guardiola’s City have been stubborn favourites, alongside Liverpool, in the Premier League title markets.

 City and Liverpool have their problems though.
 Both are a little too loose at the back, a weakness that could cost them if not corrected, whereas Chelsea have a system that looks watertight defensively while enabling them to create plenty of chances at the other end.

 There is also the fact that Chelsea, unlike most of their rivals, are not playing in Europe this season.
 In fact, they can concentrate on just two competitions: the FA Cup and the Premier League, which will help, given their comparatively small squad.

 Indeed, it is squad depth that Conte is likely to be targeting in the January transfer window.
 The Chelsea system is not reliant on any individual player, but Conte will be keen to retain the services of a number of back-up players, such as Jon Obi Mikel, Cesc Fàbregas and Oscar, who could be needed next year.
 He may also be tempted to bring in one or two young players, such as Burnley defender Michael Keane or Internazionale’s Geoffrey Kondogbia